Poundbury: Education

+Demographics

+The 2021 national census showed a population of 4,100.

+In 2021, 89.5% of the population was born in the United Kingdom and 10.5% born outside.

+The ethnic makeup of the town in 2021 was 93.7% White (White British or White Other), 2.4% Asian, 0.9% Black, 2.6% Mixed or of multiple ethnic groups and 0.4% of other ethnic group.

 Attractions and landmarks

 Due to Poundbury's unique appearance and plan, the town has been visited by architects, government officials, planners, housebuilders, and developers from around the world.

-Tourist attractions are centred around the Queen Mother Square, which includes Strathmore House in honour of King Charles’ grandmother Queen Elizabeth The Queen Mother's heritage.
+The Queen Mother Square is surrounded by tourist attractions, such as Strathmore House, named in honour of King Charles' grandmother Queen Elizabeth The Queen Mother's paternal heritage.
 In 2016, the Queen Mother statue was unveiled at the square by Elizabeth II and her husband, Prince Philip, Duke of Edinburgh.
-Also in 2016, a pub named the Duchess of Cornwall Inn was opened in honour of the wife of Charles III (then Prince of Wales), Camilla, Queen Consort.
+Also in 2016, a pub named the Duchess of Cornwall Inn was opened in honour of the wife of Charles III (then Prince of Wales), Queen Camilla.

 Every year in August, the Dorset Food & Arts Festival is held at Queen Mother Square attracting thousands of people.
 The festival showcases the town's fine produce and arts and also raises money for charities.

 In 2018, the Prince of Wales officially opened Poundbury's first church, the Dorchester Community Church.

-In May 2022 the Prince of Wales formally opened a huge play area in Poundbury's largest park, the Great Field.
+In May 2022, the Prince of Wales formally opened a huge play area in Poundbury's largest park, the Great Field.
 The Great Field is now a park under the care of Dorchester Town Council.

+Politics

+Poundbury has two tiers of local government: the Dorchester civil parish and above that the Dorset unitary authority.
+The Dorchester Poundbury ward elects one member to Dorset Council, and four of the 20 members of Dorchester's town council.

+For elections to the House of Commons, Poundbury is part of the West Dorset constituency.
+The current Member of Parliament (MP) is Edward Morello of the Liberal Democrats.

 Reception

 Poundbury's street plan and aesthetics have been variously praised and criticised by several commentators.
 Writing in Architect magazine, Professor Witold Rybczynski said that "Poundbury embodies social, economic, and planning innovations that can only be called radical."
 Poundbury was intended to reduce car dependency and encourage walking, cycling, and public transport.
 A survey conducted at the end of the first phase, however, showed that car use was higher in Poundbury than in the surrounding (rural) former district of West Dorset; but a 2022 report said "Poundbury has been highlighted for its pedestrian and public transport links and not being as 'car-based' as other developments across the country."

 Among the critics, Stephen Bayley described it as "fake, heartless, authoritarian and grimly cute".
 In 2009, Dorchester Fire Station, designed by Calderpeel Architects, was shortlisted for the Carbuncle Cup award for ugly buildings.
+According to Simon Jenkins, "Many architects felt Poundbury was a comment on their failings – as it was – and deploring it became a badge of honour".